dairycow/dairycow.github.io/_posts/2021-01-11-crpytomomo.markdown

 An interesting month in the Crypto space.
 Bitcoin doubled, Ripple died and the Cryptomomo portfolio finished up 10.91%.
 It probably would have been pretty hard to lose money given the current market conditions.

-Hit by some big FOMO this month.
 Good thing I have this portfolio to keep me invested in the space.

 I doubled down and moved ~800 USDT from my market making account to this account.
 One thing I excluded last rotation was leveraged positions like BTCUPUSDT.
 I have left them in this rotation but will be reviewing them.